 Suggested date to begin reading: Oct.
 10th (Indigenous Peoples’ Day)

-Estimated book club date: Late November (Native American Heritage Month)
+Estimated book club date(s): Late November or early December

 Sustainable Ways to Get the Book

 - Order it through your local library.
 This takes longer, but it’s free – and ensures everyone in the community can read the book!